anushka-cseatmnc/Iris-Data-Analysis/README.md

 scikit-learn: A powerful machine learning library that provided essential tools for:

-## load_iris: - Loading the Iris dataset.
+1)_ load_iris: - Loading the Iris dataset.
-## train_test_split: Splitting the dataset into training and testing sets.
+2)- train_test_split: Splitting the dataset into training and testing sets.
-## StandardScaler: Preprocessing the data by scaling features.
+3)- StandardScaler: Preprocessing the data by scaling features.
-## LogisticRegression: Training the Logistic Regression classification model.
+4)-LogisticRegression: Training the Logistic Regression classification model.
-## NumPy: For efficient handling of array operations and numerical computations.
+5)- NumPy: For efficient handling of array operations and numerical computations.
-## Pandas: Used for data manipulation and analysis, enabling easy handling of datasets (optional, for potential future enhancements).
+6)_ Pandas: Used for data manipulation and analysis, enabling easy handling of datasets (optional, for potential future enhancements).
-## Matplotlib: A versatile plotting library, used to visualize the results, particularly for generating the confusion matrix.
+7)- Matplotlib: A versatile plotting library, used to visualize the results, particularly for generating the confusion matrix.
-## Seaborn: Built on top of Matplotlib, Seaborn enhances data visualizations, especially for creating aesthetically pleasing and informative confusion matrices.
+8)- Seaborn: Built on top of Matplotlib, Seaborn enhances data visualizations, especially for creating aesthetically pleasing and informative confusion matrices.